 A second felony will land you in prison for at least 120 days, and you could be sentenced to serve three years.

 If you have a prior DUI conviction on your record and are facing charges again, you need legal representation immediately.
-Located in Medina, Erb Legal LLC represents clients in Wadsworth, Brunswick, Wooster, Rittman, Akron, Barberton, Summit County, Wayne County, and Medina County, Ohio.
+Located in Northeast Ohio, Erb Legal LLC represents clients in Wadsworth, Brunswick, Wooster, Rittman, Ravenna, Akron, Barberton, Summit County, Wayne County, Portage County, and Medina County, Ohio.